WildCodeSchool/lyon-php-2003-project3-rocketschool/README.md

 `)

 4. Run `symfony server:start` to launch your local php web server
-5. Run `yarn run dev --watch` to launch your local server for assets
+5. Run `yarn run dev` to launch your local server for assets

 ### Testing